Making handovers work

 Unpopular Opinion

-Making enterprise architecture matter in modern organizations
+Making enterprise architecture matter in modern organisations

 Reading time 4 min.